Can You Repair Your Past? | Reputation Management 2021

 Removing Personal Information

-If another individual has posted delicate information of yours online such as your SSN or banking information, you can send a judicial inquiry to Google.
-If everything is cleared, they will immediately remove the information.
+If another individual has posted delicate personal information of yours online such as your SSN or banking information, you can send a judicial inquiry to Google so the public will lose access to these details.
+If everything is cleared, it’s a guarantee Google will permanently delete and remove the information from search and Google’s servers.

 This removal method can last for a prolonged period of time as there’s no promise that it will ever be successful.
 However, it is also your most reliable resort if you discover yourself in a defenseless position with nowhere to turn.